adasiek01/snake/README.md

 ## Author: Adam Kawałko

 ### Short description
 This is the Snake Game.
-Use yourarcade skills and eat as much chocolate as tou can!
+Use your arcade skills and eat as much chocolate as tou can!
 Be carefull all the time!

 ### Technologies
 Python - programming language\